 64 Md.
 App.
 169, 174 (1985).
-We are bound to that holding, and could not change it, even if we wanted to.
-As explained, the circuit court's finding that the Gambrills' claim against the Board in Count 5 was precluded by the Hunter line of cases was correct, and the same three obstacles that the Hunter Court identified would also apply here.
-There is no standard of care against which to measure the adequacy of disciplinary procedures; there is no obvious measure of ascertaining damages; and the entire exercise would place unwarranted stress on the already overburdened resources of our schools, and the judiciary.
+We are bound to that holding and could not change it, even if we wanted to.
+As explained, the circuit court's finding that the Gambrills' claim against the Board in Count 5 was precluded by the Hunter line of cases was correct, and the same three obstacles that the Hunter Court identified would also apply here: there is a lack of a workable rule of care against which a defendant's conduct or the adequacy of disciplinary procedures could be measured; there is inherent uncertainty in computing damages; and the entire exercise would place unwarranted burden on the already overburdened resources of our schools, and the judiciary.
 Hunter, 292 Md. at 484.